Mastercard/oauth1-signer-java/README.md

 ### Supported Signature Methods <a name="supported-signature-methods"></a>

-Two signature methods are supported via the `SignatureMethod` enum:
+OAuth requests are signed using one of two cryptographic methods, selected via the `SignatureMethod` enum:

 | Enum Value | Algorithm | References |
 |---|---|---|